List of Judge Dredd characters: Nixon

+First appearance: 2000 AD #1387 (2004).
+Created by Rob Williams and Henry Flint.

 Judge Aimee Nixon was a corrupt undercover judge.
 She was eventually arrested and sentenced to 20 years on the Titan penal colony.
 She was the original lead character in the series Low Life, until that position was taken by Dirty Frank and she became a supporting character.
+Later she escaped from Titan and became an antagonist in Judge Dredd stories.

 Oldham

+First appearance: 2000 AD #1611 (2008).
+Created by Al Ewing and Simon Fraser.

 Judge Oldham was a street judge and irritant for Dredd in several Al Ewing strips.
 He was a bullying, reactionary judge with a streak of incompetence.
 In his first appearance he wanted to break a siege with extreme force despite the risk to hostages.
 Then, when part of the security at the World Sex Championships, he shirked his duties to bully the competitors claiming he was "keeping the deviants in line", and allowed a gunman in.
 Oldham and Dredd do not like each other.
 In his first appearance, Oldham implied Dredd was being "soft" due his mutant sympathies.

 Dredd recommended that Oldham be moved to meat-wagon duties.
 Instead, Oldham was made a Senior Judge under Judge Sinfield and given authority over the older Judge Giant, as a rebuke to Dredd's old ally.
 During this time, he shot an unarmed mutant and showed no concern.
 When Sinfield was deposed, Giant became the dominant partner and tried to turn Oldham around.
 Despite some progress, Oldham made some basic mistakes in an operation and was shot dead by an escaped killer.

 Omar

+First appearance: 2000 AD #361 (1984).
+Created by John Wagner, Alan Grant and Brett Ewans.

 Psi-Judge Omar became head of Psi Division after his predecessor Ecks was killed in the Apocalypse War.
 He personally assisted Judge Dredd in his investigation into the haunting of a sector house, and later he exonerated Judge Anderson when she was accused of negligently permitting the Dark Judges to escape and threaten the city.
 When psi-criminal Shojun the Warlord unleashed the demonic Seven Samurai on the city, Omar volunteered to sacrifice his own life in a suicide attack to destroy them using a psionic amplifier.
 He was succeeded as head of Psi-Division by Judge Shenker.